 Keep them working

-When repairs are eventually needed, avoid making any expensive mistakes by trying to fix the problem on your own.
+When repairs are needed, avoid making any expensive mistakes by trying to fix the problem on your own.
 Other than replacing the batteries, it’s best to let any necessary repairs be completed by trained technicians.
-Learn more on our repair page.
+Learn more about this process on our repair page.